-- Do not split paragraph means that the paragraph is never split across two pages.
-If it does not fit on the bottom of one page, the entire paragraph moves to the top of the next page. - Keep with next paragraph is appropriate for headings or the lead-in sentence to a list, to ensure that it is not the last paragraph on a page. - Orphan control and Widow control.
+- D no sp p means that the paragraph is never split across two pages.
+If it does not fit on the bottom of one page, the entire paragraph moves to the top of the next page. - Ke wi nex p is appropriate for headings or the lead-in sentence to a list, to ensure that it is not the last paragraph on a page. - Or c and Widow c .
 Widows and orphans are typographic terms.
 An orphan is the first line of a paragraph alone at the bottom of a page or column.
 A widow is the last line of a paragraph that appears alone at the top of the next page or column.
 Use these options to allow paragraphs to split across pages or columns but require at least two or more lines to remain together at the bottom or top of a page or column.
 You can specify how many lines must remain together.